 2019 was another big year for You’re the Cure, both in Washington D.C. and across the country.
 Whether you called or emailed, sent tweets or attended legislative meetings with lawmakers, there is no doubt that YTC advocates were a relentless force for longer healthier lives and we made a tremendous impact in 2019!

 Join Us at the Capitol February 13th for Kentucky Advocacy Day!

-Join the American Heart Association and the American College of Cardiology, Kentucky Chapter, and the American Lung Association on February 13th as health advocates from across the Commonwealth gather at the Capitol to talk with lawmakers about legislation before them in the 2020 Session that will improve the health of Kentucky!
+Join the American Heart Association, the American College of Cardiology, Kentucky Chapter, and the American Lung Association on February 13th as health advocates from across the Commonwealth gather at the Capitol to talk with lawmakers about legislation before them in the 2020 Session that will improve the health of Kentucky!
 Register now!

 Happy Holidays, Superheroes!

 As we enjoy this season of thanks, we would be remiss if we didn’t express our sincerest thanks to you, our advocates.
 Though we live in different places across the country, we all come together to use our superhero advocacy powers – you are saving lives by using your voice!

 Summer Advocacy Tips